Joraz/github-stars/README.md

 - Allow searching by topic.
 This is currently hardcoded to `react`, but the addition of an debounced input would allow more flexibility
 - More flexible pagination.
 At the moment the call to the API is hardcoded to 20 results, but the API is flexible enough to allow the user to select a page size.
 - Further testing using Cypress to give a higher level of confidence.
+- Better error handling, at the moment this is very basic

 ## Comments against Evaluation Points